 While the challenges are immense, The Wayuu Taya Foundation strives to make life better by bringing food, access to health, access to education to the most vulnerable, in localities along the border between Venezuela and Colombia.
 The indigenous population have the least access to infrastructure and are the most vulnerable in the country.
 In many areas there is no access to water, no electrical, gas, or sewage systems, which has resulted in a proliferation of disease, malnutrition, and viruses.
 Yet the population remains incredibly resilient.
 The Foundation continues its activities despite the difficult political economic climate.

 Last year, in collaboration with Frank Giustra, Acceso, Giustra Foundation, Chef José Andrés, World Central Kitchen Foundation, Aid Live Foundation and The Clinton Foundation, Wayúu Taya started the implementation of a weekly food program aimed at Wayuu community.
-A total of 29 schools, 18 and 8 Institutions including 3 Elderly Centers from this region are served, covering a total of 14.500 people with minimal resources.
+A total of 29 schools, 52 communities and 8 Institutions including 3 Elderly Centers from this region are served, covering a total of 18.500 people with minimal resources.

-Thousands of medicines and hygiene kitts have been distributed around Venezuela thanks to the Foundation’s friends and Partners.
+Thousands of medicines and hygiene kitts have been distributed on the border between Venezuela and Colombia thanks to the Foundation’s friends and Partners.